- 2-hour Sherlock Holmes literary and film location tour of London

 What You Can Expect

-As your guide entertains you with insider gossip about Guy Ritchie’s 2009 Sherlock Holmes film, walk to the Diogenes Club – a fictional gentleman’s club where a strict no-talking rule was imposed.
+As your guide entertains you with insider gossip about Guy Ritchie’s 2009 film Sherlock Holmes, starring Robert Downey Junior, walk to the Diogenes Club – a fictional gentleman’s club where a strict no-talking rule was imposed.
 After stopping for photos outside, continue to Somerset House, to see the site that was used as Pentonville Prison in the film.
-While the grand Neo-Classical façade of the building couldn’t be more different to the real-life prison, your guide will bring scenes from the film come to life with tales of the baddie who was held there – Lord Blackwood.
+While the grand Neo-Classical façade of the building couldn’t be more different to the real-life prison, your guide will bring scenes from the film to life with tales of the baddie who was held there – Lord Blackwood.

-After exploring London, learning about the much-loved Sherlock Holmes character who solved no end of crimes, finish your tour on the Strand in central London.
+When your Sherlock Holmes tour of London is over, finish your tour on the Strand in central London.

 Rebecca was a terrific guide.
 She kept us going at a reasonable pace and was very knowledgeable about the tour.
 She was in fact an expert on Sherlock facts.